Data Privacy Compliance Solutions

 10. How does IRI DarkShield visualize compliance data?

-DarkShield includes dashboard charts that display what data was discovered and masked in structured, semi-structured, and unstructured sources.
-It also includes a bubble chart for ranking risk levels across data sources, acting as a quick vulnerability assessment.
+DarkShield can produce dashboard charts that display what data was discovered and masked in structured, semi-structured, and unstructured sources.
+It also includes a bubble chart for ranking risk levels across data sources, acting as a quick heat map for vulnerability assessment.

 11. What kinds of data formats are supported for audit and export?